-Please include data you collect directly from food pantry patrons, as well as data you acquire or

-analyze behind that apply) the scenes (e.g., by working with your institution's data department).
-(Select all
+Please include data you collect directly from food pantry patrons, as well as data you acquire or analyze behind the scenes (e.g., by working with your institution's data department).
+(Select all that apply)

 Patron's name (1)

 Patron's campus ID number (2)

 Patron's (student's) grade level/year (3)

 Patron's race/ethnicity (4)

 Patron's gender identity (5)

 Patron's (student's) academic performance data (GPA) (6)

-enrollment Patron's (student's) enrollment data (specifically part-time vs. full-time i) (7)
+enrollmer Patron's (student's) enrollment data (specifically part-time vs. full-time nt) (7)

 Patron's (student's) persistence data (8)

 Patron's (student's) graduation/completion data (9)

 Other: (10)

-Display This Ques tion:
+Display This Que estion:

-If = 1
+lf = 1

-What has demand at your food pantry looked like in the last 12 months?
+What has de What has demand at your food pantry looked like in the last 12 months?

-N/A, our food pantry has been open less than 12 months (1)
+○ N/A, c $\bigcirc$ N/A, our food pantry has been open less than 12 months (1)

-O Demand has decreased (2)
+🔿 Dema O Demand has decreased (2)

-O Demand has stayed about the same (3)
+🔿 Dema $\bigcirc$ Demand has stayed about the same (3)

-O Demand has increased (in your estimation, what was the percent increase in demand?): (4)
+nd has increased (in your estimation, what was the percent increase in demand?):

-Display This Question: If = 1

-Are there any oth ner details you'd like to share about your food pantry?

-Page Break -

-Page Break -

 Display This Question:

-Gift Cards for Purchasing Food

-Display This Question: If = 4

-o receive food vouchers and/or gift cards for purchasing food?
-(Select all that

-Stu dents (1)

-Sta ff (2)

-Fac culty (3)
+lf = 1

+Are there any other details you 'd like to share about t your food pantry?

+Page Break

+Tugo Diouit

+Page Break

+ruge Dreun

 Display This Question:

-Where can for apply) ood vouchers and/or gift cards for purchasing food be redeemed?
-(Select all that

-Restaurants and/or dining halls on campus (1)

-Grocery and/or convenience stores on campus (2)

-Restaurants in the community (3)

-Grocery and/or convenience stores in the community (4)

-Display This Que stion:

 If = 4

+Food Vouchers/Gift Cards for Purchasing Food

+Display This Question: If = 4

+Who is eligible to receive food vouchers and/or gift cards for purchasing food?
+(Select all that apply)

+Staff (2) Faculty (3) Display This Question:

+Faculty (3)

+Staff (2)

+Staff (2)

+Students (1)

+Where can food vouchers and/or gift cards for purchasing food be redeemed?
+(Select all that apply)

+Restaurants and/or dining halls on campus (1) Grocery and/or convenience stores on campus (2) Restaurants in the community (3) Grocery and/or convenience stores in the community (4) Display This Que estion: lf = 4

-Is there a lim nit on the quantity or dollar amount a student may receive in food vouchers and/or purchasing food, or a limit on how often students can utilize this service?
+Is there a limit on the quantity or dollar amount a student may receive in food vouchers and/or gift cards for purchasing food, or a limit on how often students can utilize this service?

-O No (1)
+C No (1)

-O Yes (p ease elaborate): (2)
+$\subset$ Yes (please elaborate): (2)

-Display This Que stion:
+Display r This Question:

-If = 4
+lf = 4

-ıj - 4

-facing food in be the process by which food vouchers/gift cards are distributed to individuals security (e.g. are there specific eligibility criteria that individuals must meet, is cation form, etc.)?
+Please describe the process by which food vouchers/gift cards are distributed to individuals facing food insecurity (e.g. are there specific eligibility criteria that individuals must meet, is there an application form, etc.)?

-Display This Que stion:

-of - 1 acion.

-gate analytics do you collect, track, or analyze about your food voucher/gift card lect all that apply)
+What aggregate analytics do you collect, track, or analyze about your food voucher/gift card program?
+(Select all that apply)

 Number of vouchers/gift cards provided (1)

 Dollar value of vouchers/ gift cards provided (2)

 Number of unique individuals who received vouchers/gift cards (3)

 Other: (4)

 Display This Que estion:

-If = 4
+lf = 4